Think of the very first time you looked at cells under a table-top microscope. Here’s what you would have done in that experiment:

 Step 3: Insert the slide under a microscope and look.

 The protocol for performing single-cell microscopy has a similar skeleton.
-However, things get detailed when you want to obtain single cell resolution and ensure that your data is biologically relevant and reproducible.
+However, things get detailed when you want to obtain single-cell resolution and ensure that your data is biologically relevant and reproducible.

 Why single cells?

 Over the last few decades, we have realized that no two cells are absolutely identical, even those that contain the same DNA.
 Individual cells that receive the same signal can respond differently.
 Such diversity in cellular response is widespread among all cell types and most biological processes.
 This is particularly true when performing cancer cell microscopy, where you may want to understand the heterogeneity in the cancer sample.

 To completely understand how cells interact to form living tissue, organs and organisms, it is crucial to observe how individual cells behave.